 The conduct of research activities involving human or animal participants is governed by ethics guidelines contained in legislation and policies.
 The central objectives of ECU’s research ethics arrangements are to nurture ethical conduct and facilitate world-class research.
 This is achieved by resourcing the reflective practice of ECU’s research.

 The foundation of reflective practice is that ethical challenges and questions that arise in human research rarely produce a single answer that would be correct for every project.
 The specifics of the discipline, methodology, research question and research topic, the potential participant pool and contextual factors such as the location of a project and the experience of the researcher necessitate a more nuanced approach.

 At ECU our primary objectives of research ethics review are to provide applicants with constructive and collegiate feedback and in doing so, facilitate the conduct of excellent ethical research.

-For more information, visit the Research Intranet.
+For more information, visit the Research Ethics and Integrity website.

 Please leave a comment about your rating so we can better understand how we might improve the page.